 It's mid-winter, and a passing flock of robins suddenly drops out of the sky.
 A moment ago, the yard was empty of birds, but now it's full.
-They settle in a bush laden with fruits.
+They settle in a bush laden with fruits (like this hawthorne).
 When the robins pass over a fruiting shrub, those red berries signal like a neon sign on a restaurant.
 Time to stop for a meal!

 Check out Related Resources below to learn how you can attract robins and other birds to your yard.